 In April 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
 The update requires debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability and the effective interest rate.
 The update requires retrospective application and represents a change in accounting principle.
 The update is effective for fiscal periods beginning after December 15, 2015.
 Early adoption is permitted for financial statements that have not been previously issued.
-We have elected early adoption of this standard effective with these financial statements.
-The impact was to move \$174 thousand from current deferred loan costs to offset the current portion of the long term debt and to move \$638 thousand of deferred loan costs previously included in non-current assets to offset the long term portion of the notes payable as of June 30, 2015.
+We elected early adoption of this standard effective the second quarter of this year.
+The impact on the current statements is to move \$152 thousand of deferred loan costs to offset the current portion of the long term debt and to move \$615 thousand of deferred loan costs previously included in non-current assets to offset the long term portion of the notes payable as of September 30, 2015.
 As at December 31, 2014, we moved \$190 thousand of current deferred cost to offset the current portion of non-current deferred loan costs to offset non-current notes payable.
 See note 11.

 In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)".
 The amendments in ASU 2014-09 affect any entity that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of nonfinancial assets unless those contracts are within the scope of other standards (e.g., insurance contracts or lease contracts).
 This ASU will supersede the revenue recognition requirements in Topic 605, Revenue Recognition, and most industry-specific guidance, and creates a Topic 606 Revenue from Contracts with Customers.
-The core principle of the guidance is that an entity should recognize revenue to depict the transfer of ptherromised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The core principle of the guidance is that an entity should recognize revenue to depict the transfer of the promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The amendments were to be effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-In June 2015, the FASB extended the implementation implementation date for one year to December 15, 2017.
+In June 2015, the FASB extended the implementation date for one year to December 15, 2017.
 Early application is not permitted.
-The Company does not currently have contracts or other arrangements with customers which would be affected by this Standard.
-It will continue monitoring the final terms of the standard and assessing any impact on revenue recognition as appropriate.
+We anticipate that we will not be affected, however, we will continue monitoring the final terms of the standard and assessing any impact on revenue recognition as appropriate.